MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/entity-hierarchy-limits.md

 |Url|The string can contain a maximum of 255 characters.|

 ### <a name="sitelinkadextension"></a>Sitelink Ad Extension
-You can manage sitelink ad extensions using the Bulk service ([Sitelink Ad Extension Record](../bulk-service/sitelink-ad-extension.md) or [Sitelink2 Ad Extension Record](../bulk-service/sitelink2-ad-extension.md)) or Campaign Management service ([SiteLink2AdExtension](../campaign-management-service/sitelinksadextension.md) or [SiteLinksAdExtension](../campaign-management-service/sitelink2adextension.md)).
+You can manage sitelink ad extensions using the Bulk service ([Sitelink Ad Extension Record](../bulk-service/sitelink-ad-extension.md)) or Campaign Management service ([SiteLink2AdExtension](../campaign-management-service/sitelinksadextension.md) or [SiteLinksAdExtension](../campaign-management-service/sitelink2adextension.md)).

-> [!NOTE]
-> At the end of September 2017, Bing Ads upgraded all sitelinks ad extensions (contains multiple sitelinks per ad extension) to sitelink2 ad extensions (contains one sitelink per ad extension).

 The following table defines limits for sitelink ad extension properties.